kherwaal/SBKL/README.md

 If you encounter any issues or have suggestions for improvement, please contact [here](https://ig.me/m/sorenbakholofficial).

-Thank you for using the Santali Keyboard Layout!
+Thank you for using the SorenBakhol Keyboard Layout(SBKL)!

 ---